jmarr73/HostBuddy/README.md

 - Python 3.x
 - Tkinter (included with Python on most systems)

+## Compatibility

+- **Tested on**: This project has been primarily tested on Kali Linux, as it's the system used for OffSec, TryHackMe, and HackTheBox training platforms.
+While it may work on other Linux distributions, testing and support have been focused on Kali Linux.
+- **Note**: If you're using a different Linux distribution, please ensure that `tkinter` is installed and that your system meets the basic requirements outlined above.

 ## Installation

 1. Clone the repository to your local machine: